|White, black, beige

 The Lhatese is an energetic, playful companion dog.
 When socialized correctly from a young age, they are gentle and co-exist well with children and other pets.
 Despite their high intelligence, dogs of the Lhatese breed can be hard to train.
 This is because they inherit stubbornness from the Lhasa Apso, requiring patience and persistence from the trainer.

 Dogs of the Lhatese breed might be small, but they make good watchdogs.
-They have keen hearing (inherited from the Lhasa Apso) and are naturally apprehensive to strangers.
+They have keen hearing (inherited from the Lhasa Apso) and are naturally apprehensive of strangers.
 However, they are calm and somewhat clingy to people they are familiar with.

 Unlike other dogs of its size, The Lhatese is not prone to separation anxiety and is perfectly suited to an apartment and urban life.